Bachelor of Maritime Management, Maritime Management, Captain

 Aboa Mare is authorized by the Finnish Maritime Administration to deliver STCW maritime education and to arrange pilot exemption exams for the Finnish fairways.
 We are also audited by IALA to arrange VTS operator training according to the IALA standard and by Nautical Institute to arrange DP training.
 The quality of our training is guaranteed by the DNV ISO 9001 standard.

-Developing of Remote Operation Simulator & Training programme for Remote Operators
+- MasterSIM: Developing of Remote Operation Simulator & Training programme for Remote Operators

 Postgraduate study opportunities

-After completing Bachelor’s Degree it is possible to continue to Masters level studies at Universities or Universities of Applied Sciences.
+After completing the Bachelor’s Degree it is possible to continue to Masters level studies at Universities or Universities of Applied Sciences.